 Allergy Testing

-Allergy Testing Services Offered In Live Oak, Stone Oak And Southside, San Antonio, Schertz And New Braunfels, TX
+Allergy Testing Services Offered In San Antonio, Live Oak, Stone Oak And Southside, Schertz And New Braunfels, Tx

 Allergy testing uses various methods to detect overreactions from your immune system — the body’s natural defender against infectious diseases and viruses.
 Allergies occur when your immune system reacts to a usually-harmless substance like pollen, pet dander, or certain foods.

-• Skin prick test
+Skin prick test

 A skin prick test involves placing a small amount of an allergen — the substance you may be allergic to — onto your skin, then puncturing it.
 If you have a reaction within 15-20 minutes, it’s safe to assume you’re allergic to the substance.
 Skin prick tests help the team diagnose your allergies in a controlled environment.